 On the other hand, managed workspaces mitigate the long-term risks of owning/leasing an office space.
 They convert what was traditionally CapEx spending to an OpEx model, freeing your cash flow for more important things during these uncertain times.

 The future is already here

 The transformation of the real estate market has been long underway.
 The co-working space market has been booming for the last decade.
 Even before the pandemic, there were nearly 7 million sq. ft. of co-working space across the country.
-WeWork, for instance, has 14 locations across six cities, offering near-to-home co-working solutions for startups and small teams.
+WeWork, for instance, has 14 locations across six cities, offering near-to-home co-working solutions for startups and globally distributed teams.
 Large commercial real estate players are also entering the hybrid workspace market — Prestige, for instance, is partnering with Awfis for multi-location co-working space projects; Salarpuria, through Simpliwork, is looking to expand in the market.

 The next level of this evolution would be ‘managed workspaces’ that differentiate themselves from generic co-working spaces by offering customized office spaces within a larger shared ecosystem.
 You can have 25 customized offices across the country, yet leverage economies of scale to get competitive price per seat, using a national access card.
 Tech-enablement in workspaces — contactless offices, automated entry and exit, biometrics, AI-driven mailroom, and other value-added services — are about to take the office experience to the next level.

 It is no wonder that managed / flex workspaces are seeing significant growth today: “The segment observed a rise in its quarterly share from 4% in Q3 2020 to 10.6% in Q4.”
 Experts expect the market to grow at 15-20% per annum in the next 4-5 years, contributing nearly 5% of the total office stock.
 With international private equity funding bringing enhanced transparency in the industry that has long been looked at suspiciously, the future certainly looks strong.